deckhouse/sds-local-volume/docs/README.md

 {{< /alert >}}

 {{< alert level="warning" >}}
-The [snapshot-controller](/modules/snapshot-controller/) module must be connected for this module to operate.
+Volume snapshots require a module that provides the `snapshot.storage.k8s.io` CRDs, for example [snapshot-controller](/modules/snapshot-controller/).
 The ability to work with volume snapshots is available only in commercial editions of Deckhouse Kubernetes Platform and only when using LVM-thin volumes.
 {{< /alert >}}

 ## How the module works